balena-io/docs/pages/learn/develop/dockerfile.md

       io.balena.features.balena-api: '1'
 ```

-Fleets with multiple services should include a `Dockerfile` or `package.json` in each service directory.
+Releases with multiple services should include a `Dockerfile` or `package.json` in each service directory.
 A `docker-compose.yml` file will need to be defined at the root of the repository, as discussed in our [multicontainer documentation][multicontainer].

 You can also include a `.dockerignore` file with your project if you wish the builder to ignore certain files.